10 Facts You Didn't Know About Sharks

 Sharks have been around for approximately 450 million years, well before the first dinosaurs who only appeared 230 million years ago!
 The hammerhead group is the youngest and first appeared on the scene about 195 million years ago.

 7. Sharks are amongst the most threatened animals

 Unfortunately, sharks are considered to be ‘Threatened’ by the IUCN.
 Many species are classified as ‘Vulnerable’, ‘Endangered’ or ‘Critically Endangered’.
 They are threatened for many reasons, including fishing pressure.
 Sharks are either caught as bycatch or targeted for their alleged medicinal properties and as a delicacy in different areas of the world.

 8. They are super important for the world’s oceans

 Sharks are key to keeping everybody else in the ocean in check.
 As an apex predator, they help to regulate the lower levels of the food chain by limiting other species distribution, predating on the weak, ill and vulnerable and on various different prey types

-Without sharks, the rest of the food chain and the ecosystem would be altered leading to other species being affected either positively or negatively.
-In fact, it has been shown that areas with sharks have a great number of different species living within it.
+Without sharks, the rest of the food chain and the ecosystem would be altered.
+In fact, it has been shown that areas with sharks have a greater number of different species living within it.

 9. Shark ‘attacks’ are rare

-The majority of shark attacks are a case of mistaken identity and generally, if the shark bites, it is only once before it realises its mistake.
+The majority of shark attacks are a case of mistaken identity.
+Generally, if a shark does bite a human, it bites only once before realising its mistake.

 Worldwide, there are approximately four fatalities caused by these mistakes each year.
 On the other hand, it is estimated that approximately 100 million sharks are killed per year through human activity.